-Timing varies by the type of Epoxy and sealer used on the floor!
+Note: Timing varies by the type of epoxy and sealer used on the floor!

 The products used on my floor were likely a few hundred dollars worth of materials.
 I watched them do the floor and I could do it, but it would have taken me a lot longer to do.
-They had three guys working about two to three hours a day that were very efficient.
+They had three installers working about two to three hours a day who were very efficient.

 - Pressure washer